International Students FAQ

 Yes.
-The Mason MBA has a full-time cohort that begins in the fall semester only at the Fairfax Campus.
+The Mason MBA program enrolls students on a full-time basis in the fall semester at the Fairfax or Arlington Campus.
 The MSA program offers full-time cohorts both in the fall and spring semesters.
-Students take 12 credits per semester.
-Full-time MBA students do not take courses in the summer semester.
+Students take up to 12 credits per semester.

 - Q:How much does the MBA program cost?

-Tuition for the Mason MBA program (48 credits total) is currently $67,440.00.
-Tuition for the Mason MSA Program (30 credits total) is currently $42,150.00.
+Tuition for the Mason MBA program (48 credits total) is currently $72,732.00.
+Tuition for the Mason MSA Program (30 credits total) is currently $46,170.00.
+For provisionally accepted MSA students with Bachelor's in Business degrees, tuition for the 42 credit program will cost $64,638.00.
 For updated tuition rates, please visit http://studentaccounts.gmu.edu/tuition.html.
 For an estimate of cost of attendance, please visit Mason’s financial aid website.